Backpacking Through Europe Itinerary

 It’s likely that hostels or popular tours will reach capacity early on.
 Flights also become more expensive as they approach the departure date.

-Three countries could also be practical if they are neighboring, or you travel using budget airlines.
+Three countries could also be practical if they are neighboring, or you travel using budget airlines for Europe.

 This time frame should allow for about 8-10 cities while backpacking through Europe.